ghusse/jQRangeSlider/Readme.md

 Changelog
 ---------
+* 2.4: 2012-02-23
+	* Dual license GPL and MIT
+	* Small refactoring, allowing to create a modifiable range slider
 * 2.3: 2011-11-27
 	* Issue #14: limit the range with a minimum or maximum range length.
 	* Added the range option